-Presta and Schrader Valves are the two most common valve types.
+Presta and Schrader valves are the two most common valve types.
 Almost all pump heads are compatible with both but all may not be simple to use.
-Some pumps are valve specific and some have to be internally changed to fit to the valve.
+Some pumps are valve specific and some have to be internally changed to fit the valve.
 A Smart Head is a simple to use pump head which fits all kinds of values.
 Super useful!

 2. PRESSURE COMPATIBILITY

 Not many riders need a pump that manages to go up to 160 psi.
 Mountain bikes probably don’t need to go above 50psi.
 Choose a pump that suits the pressure recommended for the tire.